 ONTARIO TEACHERS' PENSION PLAN 1996 - 2007

-With over $100 Billion in net assets, OTPP is the largest single-profession pension plan in Canada, administering the pensions of 300,000 active and retired teachers.
+With over $100 Billion in net assets, in 2007 OTPP was the largest single-profession pension plan in Canada, administering the pensions of 300,000 active and retired teachers.

 Senior Manager, Software Development, and Lead Architect